haimbarash/Smart_Home-Covid19_Clinic/README.md

 Smart Home system- Custom made for auto-manage Covid-19 vaccination clinic

 The purpose of the project:
-Implement a prototype system of a Smart house management system for a Covid19 Vaccination clinic.
+Implement a prototype system of a Smart House Management System for a Covid19 vaccination clinic on arduino uno micro-controller.

 As part of the war against the spread of the corona virus, the State of Israel embarked on a large-scale vaccination campaign.
 Vaccine doses are known to have a short shelf life and must remain under controlled temperature conditions.